sdepew97/SeniorProject/README.md

     * Click on the "OK" button

  # Known Bugs/Oddities
    - If at any point when you are running the tests you get a series of errors thrown saying "ClassNotFoundException" or "NoClassDefFoundError", go to File > Invalidate Caches/Restart... and select this option.
 Then, after the cache invalidation and restart process is done, attempt running the tests again.
+   - Sometimes the nodes in the depth-first and breadth-first search visualizations have edges that overlap or nodes overlap on the screen.
+To fix this issue, simply click "Generate" until there is a suitable, clear graph.